-Turkey on a Homemade Bun with Homemade Cranberry Sauce, that is!
+Turkey on a Bun with Cranberry Sauce: Homemade bun and sauce, that is!

 The Quintessential Canadian Hamburger yesterday and The Canadian Classic: Leftover Turkey on a Canadian Prairie Dinner Bun with Cranberry Sauce today!
 Homemade cranberry sauce, that is super easy to make, I will exuberantly add.
 How many of my fellow Canadians are with me here?
 Hands up.
 Come on!

-In our family, the day after Christmas, Easter and Thanksgiving, it is the leftover turkey on one of mom’s famous homemade buns that has the family circled round the carcass at the end of the big meal to get enough turkey and buns in their take home package for the following day.
+In our family, the day after Christmas, Easter and Thanksgiving, it is the leftover turkey on one of mom’s famous homemade buns that have the family circled ’round the carcass at the end of the big meal to get enough turkey and buns in their take-home package for the following day.
 Better than that, they show up for leftovers the entire week until we’re completely cleaned out.

 What’s better than Leftover Turkey on a Bun with Homemade Cranberry Sauce?
 Eating Leftover Turkey on a Homemade Bun with Homemade Cranberry Sauce with your entire family the following day.
 I’m telling you, we are one enthusiastic bunch.

 Turkey on a Bun with Cranberry Sauce: Start with the Homemade Prairie Dinner Buns

 It starts with one (or more) of mom’s homemade Canadian Prairie Buns .
 This recipe has been in the family for years, and I thought was just an extended family thing, until at one of RGE RD’s Farm to Table summer dinners at Nature’s Green Acres Farm in 2011.
 The buns served were made by Danny Ruzicka’s mom and they tasted identical to my mom’s homemade buns.